Heyfield: History

 The Heyfield Magistrates' Court closed on 1 January 1983, not having been visited by a Magistrate since 1970.

 It is today known for its agriculture and timber production.
 It is the principal source of hardwood in Victoria, and the largest timber mill in the Southern Hemisphere, Australian Sustainable Hardwoods, is located there.
 The district's irrigation water comes from Lake Glenmaggie.

 During the Gippsland bushfires in December 2006 and January 2007, the town was used as a staging area by the networked fire agencies, being, the Department of Sustainability and Environment (DSE), Country Fire Authority (CFA), Victoria Police, and the Victorian State Emergency Service (SES).

 A skatepark was built in Heyfield in December 2005.

-Heyfield and its surroundings were also victims of severe flash floods twice during winter and spring in 2007.
+Heyfield and surrounding areas were impacted by severe flash floods twice during winter and spring in 2007.
 The Thomson River burst its banks and rendered the road out of Heyfield impassable.

+Sport

 The town has an Australian Rules football team competing in the North Gippsland Football League.

 Heyfield Soccer Club was one of the founding members of the Latrobe Valley Soccer League in 1951.
-They finished runner-up in the competition's first ever season but in an unusual quirk of history then withdrew from the competition.
+They finished runner-up in the competition's first ever season.

 Golfers play at the course of the Heyfield Golf Club on Golflinks Road.